 Limited Liability Partnership

-Limited liability partnerships provide liability protection to all the partners involved.
-These partnerships protect each of the partners from actions taken by their partners.
+Limited liability partnerships (LLPs) serve to protect each of the partners from actions taken by their partners.
 The partners are still taxed as a partnership.
 Under an LLP, the individual partners are protected should an individual partner be sued.
 This liability protection does not protect the assets of the business itself.

 Limited Liability Limited Partnership

-The partnership will need to file and submit a Form 1065, Return of Partnership Income when reporting their federal taxes.
+The partnership will need to file and submit a Form 1065, Return of Partnership Income.
 This is a partnership version of the Schedule K form.
 Additional documents will be required for the taxes collected throughout the year.
 These forms can be found on the IRS partnership website.

-Each partner of a partnership will need to file Form 965, for tax liabilities, and Schedule E, for supplemental income.
-The partners will also need to fill the standard Form 1040 for the federal income return.
+As an individual partner of a partnership, you would need to file Form 965, for tax liabilities, and Schedule E, for supplemental income, alongside the standard Form 1040 for the federal income return.
 A variety of tax preparation software can make this process easy.

 For more information, read my comprehensive guide to starting your own LLC.